cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 The corrections considered in this subsection belong to the type, that can be introduced with event weights.
 A different type of corrections will be discussed in section [7](es_tau.md), covering the &tau;<sub>h</sub> energy scale correction as an example.

 One of the general corrections used for simulated samples is the pileup reweighting.
+The reason to introduce this correction is the fact, that the distribution of the number of additional interactions taking place in collision events is different between data and simulation.